 9. Realize Capital Gains Early

-Consider selling off real estate like your rental property, cottage, land, stocks, etc., before age 65 or prior to collecting OAS in order to avoid triggering OAS clawbacks.
+Consider selling off real estate, like your rental property, cottage, land, stocks, etc., before age 65 or before collecting OAS to avoid triggering OAS clawbacks.

 10. Leverage Your Investing